ksmin23/my-aws-cdk-examples/opensearch-ingestion/opensearch/README.md

        ```

 2. Connect to `https://localhost:9200/_dashboards/app/login?` in a web browser.
 3. Enter the master user and password that you set up when you created the Amazon OpenSearch Service endpoint.
-The user and password is stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `OpenSearchMasterUserSecret1-xxxxxxxxxxxx`.
+The user and password are stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `OpenSearchMasterUserSecret1-xxxxxxxxxxxx`.
    ![opensearch-secrets](./assets/ops-secrets.png)
 4. In the Welcome screen, click the toolbar icon to the left side of **Home** button.
 Choose **Security**.
    ![ops-dashboards-sidebar-menu-security](./assets/ops-dashboards-sidebar-menu-security.png)